 Yes, you have to make that checklist for the baby shower.

-Many people prefer to proceed without making a checklist.
-This is because once you write the list, you start to see that there will be a lot to do.
-But you should look at it this way, you’ll be reminded of all the things you will need and the minimal pressure will keep you on your toes.
+Many people prefer to proceed without making a baby shower planning checklist.
+It can be time-consuming to make a checklist, but I can assure you that it will be very helpful.
+You’ll be reminded of all the things you will need and the minimal pressure will keep you on your toes.

 Keeping that checklist will take unnecessary expenses and anxieties off your mind.
 You can also develop an effective and less stressful timetable if you follow your list religiously.
 However, do not breakdown if there are minor setbacks.
 That is why you have the list; it could include alternate plans.
 You’ll have an idea how (and the time) to resolve the problem just by going through what you have written.
 Plus, every time you check an item from the list, you should know you’re getting closer to having that fun baby shower!